PSSGAMER/SuperSexySteam/README.md

 - Ensure Steam.exe is in the specified directory
 - Check for Steam process conflicts

+#### Steam Client Stuck at Loading
+- Result of using offline mode with our app
+- To fix it, simply run steam from inside the main app once

 #### Antivirus Issues
 - Add an exclusion for your antivirus to `%AppData%\Roaming\SuperSexySteam`